Stanislav-Fanta/push_pull/README.md

-Hello from my local rpositiry!
+Hello from my local repository!